carpentries-incubator/reproducible-publications-quarto/episodes/03-quarto-documents.md

 - Learn how an quarto document works.
 - Learn how to render a .qmd file into an output format.
 - Understand what are jornal formats are and the advantage of using them.
-- Learn how to start a document .
+- Learn how to start a Quarto document in RStudio.

 keypoints:
 - An qmd file is comprised of a YAML header, formatted text in qmd and code blocks.